Listen to Leo discuss Beef Twinners on the Head Shepherd podcast.

 - Twin producing cattle have the potential to increase productivity while reducing emissions and water use.*

 - Selection for cows with high ovulation rates was carried out over 30 years at Meat Animal Research Center (MARC) in Nebraska.
 The cows originated from a large cross breeding and selection program which has resulted in a herd comprising about twelve breeds.

-- The actual genes involved in twinning have not yet been fully identified but it seems clear that several genes are involved.
-It is thought that Chromosome 5 influences ovulation rate however there are several genes that influence the twinning inheritance that have not yet been pinpointed.
+- The actual genes involved in twinning have not yet been fully identified but it seems clear that many genes are involved.

-- Evaluations of growth and carcass compositions after backgrounding and finishing have shown that the MARC single born females were 24kg heavier at 5 months and 18kg heavier at 22 months.
-Twin born steers were only slightly lighter than their single born mates, but had higher grading scores.
+- Evaluations of growth and carcass compositions after backgrounding and finishing have shown that the MARC single born females were 18kg heavier at 22 months.
+At Cavendish, over 7 years, at 15 months of age, twin born heifers conceived and later calved at the same rate as singles.
+Twin born steers were only slightly lighter than their single born mates,but had higher grading scores.

 - Freemartin heifers are good meat animals because they have very satisfactory marbling and carcase traits.

 - Freemartinism does NOT reduce the number of heifers available for breeding compared to a herd of single bearing cows.

 - Calving needs to be managed by careful supervision of cows expecting twins.

 * For academic and mainstream articles supporting these statements, see news.